AresMUSH/aresmush/game/plugins/config/help/db.md

 1. Go to the Web Portal's Admin screen.
 2. Select 'Advanced Config'.
 3. Select `database.yml` to edit the database URL -or- select `secrets.yml` to edit the password.
 4. Shut down and restart the game.
+(See the tutorials at [aresmush.com](http://www.aresmush.com) if you need help doing this.)

 > **Important!** Database configuration changes will not take effect until the game is restarted.